 13 Holiday Crafts to Promote Fine Motor Skills

-- String beads onto pipe cleaners and mold them into various holiday symbols such as candy canes or wreaths
+- String beads onto pipe cleaners and shape them into various holiday symbols such as candy canes, dreidels or wreaths.

 - Create your favorite holiday image using pony beads and elastic cord.
 You can find free instructions for various patterns online so there are plenty of options for this one!